microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/04-ReleasePipeline.md

     4. Azure CLI task to test the ACI web service – WebserviceTest.py is the file used in the Inline Script

+5. A “healthy” ACI deployment will be created under Azure ML Endpoints.
+It contains a Scoring URI/Endpoint.
+Confirm if it is operational by using a tool like Postman or Swagger.

 ## Learning resources